Cindyjeby/free-code-camp/python-essentials/README.md

     so to get a specific char we can print(name[3])and the output will be [d], also to get say the last letter we can print(name[-1]) the output will be [l]

+LOOPS
+1. While loop
+      - are defined using while
+      - they repeat the loop until the outcome is False.
+2. For loop
+      - commonly used to repeat items in a list.
+      - or can use range function to specify  the number of times it should repeat
+      - we use enumerate to return the index of the list

+      .
+CONTINUE & BREAK
+      ->both while and for loops can be interapted using break and continue.
+      -> continue: tells python to stop the current iretaration and tells it to continue to the next -> break: stops the loop

+CLASSES
+- according to chat gpt: a class is a blueprint for creating objects.
+- it defines a set of attributes and methods that the objects of the class will have.